GoogleCloudPlatform/bank-of-anthos/opsani/dev-trial/README.md

 ## Envoy sidecar injection.

 If you follow the Dev trials README document, you will be asked to look at the log output of servo.
 This will guide you through the steps needed to get envoy injected and working properly.
 The following helper scripts support injecting the envoy, and will also update the service port mapping once envoy is injected.
 You can also run the steps in the script manually, and then update the service remapping manually.
-See the following section for a simple service update script that simplifies the process of editing the service manifest.

 ### Inject Envoy